prakharpd/Stonxs/README.md

-Stock Sentiment AI Agent
+# Stonxs — Stock Sentiment AI Agent

-A small Streamlit application that runs a set of AI "agents" to fetch stock prices, surface recent news, and produce a short sentiment read plus a more detailed sentiment/filings-based forecast.
-The app exists to provide evidence-based, tool-sourced signals for a single ticker symbol (no trading or portfolio management features).
+A Streamlit application that runs a small set of agent-like functions to fetch a stock's price, gather recent news, and produce a short sentiment read plus a more detailed sentiment/filings-based forecast for a single ticker symbol.

-Features
+## Features

-- Lookup the current stock price for a ticker using yfinance
+- Get the latest price for a ticker using yfinance (backend/tools.py)
-- Pull recent stock-related news and surface short sentiment bullets
+- Fetch recent stock news from yfinance and Google News (backend/tools.py)
-- Run a detailed sentiment forecast that consults price, news, web search, quarterly financials, and SEC (EDGAR) filings
+- Run a multi-source sentiment forecast that consults price, news, web search, quarterly financials, and EDGAR filings (backend/stock_agents.py)
-- Basic input security checks (simple pattern checks and an AI-based filter) to block non-ticker inputs
+- Basic input filtering: simple pattern checks and an LLM-based safety check to block non-ticker inputs (backend/security.py)
-- Streamlit UI with configurable LLM provider settings (local Ollama or a custom cloud endpoint)
+- Streamlit UI that lets you choose an LLM provider (local Ollama URL or a custom cloud endpoint) and the model name (frontend/frontend.py)

-Tech stack / built with
+## Tech Stack

 - Python
 - Streamlit (UI)